gamedevteam321/Saathi-jobs/README.md

 ## License

-This project is for educational purposes only.
-The design is based on Instagram's About page and should not be used for commercial purposes.
+This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgements

-- [Instagram](https://about.instagram.com/) for the original design inspiration
 - [Next.js](https://nextjs.org/) for the amazing React framework
 - [Tailwind CSS](https://tailwindcss.com/) for making styling a breeze